GICF-E/Nightmare/README.md

 Generally, we recommend users to directly go to the `Releases` page to download the packaged game software corresponding to the operating version, instead of directly downloading the source code in `Code - DownloadZip`.

 ### Launch
-FPS-Demo has different installation methods on different operating systems.
+Nightmare has different installation methods on different operating systems.
 Please follow the instructions below after downloading the software for your architecture:

 #### MacOS
 If you are using MacOS, you can directly move the downloaded software to `Finder-Sidebar-Applications` or `Users/(Your Username)/Application`.
 If all goes well, you will see it in the Launchpad.
-Clicking the left mouse button will open it, and you can force exit the game by clicking `Esc - Quit Game` in the game or pressing `[LeftCommand] + [Q]` on any interface.
+Clicking the left mouse button will open it, and you can force exit the game by clicking `Esc - Quit Game` in the game.

 #### Windows
 If you are using Windows, you will typically receive a folder.
 If you want to launch the program directly, you can enter the folder and open `Nightmare.exe`.
 For a better launch experience, you can manually move the folder to the default download folder or a custom path, i.e., `C:\Program Files\`, and add a shortcut to the desktop.

 #### Linux
 If you're using the Linux operating system, first ensure that the Unity game folder you've downloaded contains a Linux platform executable file.
 Typically, this file won't have a .exe extension but will be an executable file without any extension, and you might need to manually grant it execution permissions.
 Here's how to install and start the game:
 1. Grant Execution Permission: Open the terminal and use the cd command to navigate to the game folder's location.
 Then, use the chmod command to grant the main game executable file execution permissions.
 Assuming the main executable file is named Nightmare, you can use the following command: